 Amidst all this, Kimi Raikkonen, who crashed on a straight line stretch and suffered an ignominious ouster, blamed Pirelli wet tyres for easy aquaplaning.
 He was on lap 20 when his Ferrari spun over standing water, crashed, and the race had to be stopped.

 Kimi commented, “ They [the full wet tyres] are very easy to aquaplane with, it’s not like it’s raining a lot.
 We’ve said that many times, but it obviously also depends on the circuit and many things.”

 He added, “If I compare to ten/twelve years ago, those tyres could cope with this kind of rain with no issues, no aquaplaning.
 The aquaplaning is the biggest issue, if we have a bit of standing water we get zero grip.”

 “It was not raining heavily but there’s a lot of standing water and it’s very easy to go off when we hit it.
 The reasons behind that are hard to say, but looking purely at the conditions they’re not that bad.”

-There was a lot of standing water on the track and many other drivers including Sebastian Vettel and Jensen Button spun off.
+There was a lot of standing water on the track and many other drivers, including Sebastian Vettel and Jensen Button, spun off.
 19 year old Max Verstappen showed some serious skills and made up his way from 15th place to 3rd, with many a few ingenious overtakes.
 He too, however, spun at one time but was able to wrestle his Renault on to the track and finished a brave 3rd.

 Nico Rosberg, who finished 2nd, is now just a step away to become the champion of the world.
-He is only required to get a podium position, no matter if it’s 1st or 3rd, in the upcoming Abu Dhabi race to beat his team mate, Lewis Hamilton, and clench the Word Championship Title.
+He is only required to get a podium position, no matter whether 1st or 3rd, in the upcoming Abu Dhabi race to beat his team mate, Lewis Hamilton, and clench the Word Championship Title.